TLC: Tables, Ladders & Chairs (2014): Aftermath

 The following night on Raw, guest general manager Chris Jericho made a rematch between John Cena and Seth Rollins in a Steel Cage Match.
-Near the end of the match, Brock Lesnar returned and attacked Cena, resulting in Rollins to win the match by walking out of the cage.
+Near the end of the match, Brock Lesnar returned and attacked Cena, resulting in Rollins winning the match by walking out of the cage.
 On SmackDown, Rollins revealed that he orchestrated the attack.
-The next edition of Raw, another rematch of the two took place, with Cena winning.
+The next episode of Raw, another rematch of the two took place, with Cena winning.
 On the December 29 episode of Raw, hosted by Edge and Christian, Rollins threatened Edge's neck (which was at a high risk of fracture that could lead to potential paralysis) unless Cena gave in and brought The Authority back, which Cena did in order to protect Edge.
 Big Show and Rollins attacked Cena, after which The Authority came out to celebrate.
 Also on December 29, Daniel Bryan returned to talk about his future in WWE.
 Although he teased the idea that his career may be over, he instead announced he was medically cleared to compete again, and declared he would participate in the Royal Rumble.

-On the January 5 episode of Raw, The Authority booked a 2-out-of-3 falls match for the Intercontinental Championship, which saw Ziggler lose the championship to Bad News Barrett.
-Also, Erick Rowan lost his match against Luke Harper and Ryback was defeated by Rollins and Kane in a Handicap Match.
-By the end of the episode, Ziggler, Ryback and Rowan were all fired due to their involvement in Team Cena at Survivor Series.
-On the January 19th edition of Raw, John Cena, with the help of Sting, defeated Big Show, Kane and Seth Rollins to get the jobs of Ziggler, Ryback, and Rowan back.
+On the January 5 episode of Raw, The Authority booked a two out of three falls match for the Intercontinental Championship, which saw Dolph Ziggler lose the championship to Bad News Barrett.
+Also, Erick Rowan lost his match against Luke Harper and Ryback was defeated by Rollins and Kane in a handicap match.
+By the end of the episode, Ziggler, Ryback, and Rowan were all fired due to their involvement in Team Cena at Survivor Series.
+On the January 19 episode of Raw, John Cena, with the help of Sting, defeated Big Show, Kane and Seth Rollins to get the jobs of Ziggler, Ryback, and Rowan back.